Bojan Dubljević

-Bojan Dubljević (Бојан Дубљевић; born 24 October 1991) is a Montenegrin professional basketball player for Casademont Zaragoza of the Spanish Liga ACB.
-He also represents the senior Montenegrin national basketball team in national team competitions.
-Standing at 2.05 m (6 ft 8 in) tall barefoot, he plays at the power forward and center positions.
+Bojan Dubljević (Бојан Дубљевић; born 24 October 1991) is a Montenegrin former professional basketball player.
+He played 11 seasons for Valencia Basket of the Liga ACB, winning multiple individual and team honors.
+He also represented the senior Montenegrin national basketball team in national team competitions.
+Standing at 2.05 m (6 ft 8 in) tall barefoot, he played at the power forward and center positions.

 Professional career

 Dubljević started his career in 2009, with Lovćen Cetinje, and he played from 2010 to 2012, with Budućnost Podgorica, before signing with the Liga ACB team Valencia Basket, on a three-year contract.
 In his first season at Valencia, Dubljević was named the EuroCup 2012–13 season Rising Star of the Year.

 In June 2013, he extended his contract with Valencia Basket through the 2015–16 season.
 The contract included an NBA buyout clause, in the original amount of 1 million euros.
 The buyout amount, however, decreased to 200,000 euros in the summer of 2015.
 In 2017, he won his first Liga ACB championship with Valencia, after beating Real Madrid 1–3 in the finals.
 Dubljević displayed a strong loyalty to Valencia.
 In 2018, he referred to playing for the club as his "dream" over going to the NBA.

 On 30 June 2023, Dubljević amicably parted ways with the Spanish club after eleven whole seasons together and on 10 July, he signed with Zenit Saint Petersburg of the VTB United League.
 Dubljević left Valencia as the club's all-time leader in points and rebounds.

 On 2 July 2024, Dubljević signed with Casademont Zaragoza of the Liga ACB.

+On 14 June 2026, Dubljević announced his retirement from professional basketball.